SteveBarnett/human-centred/air.md

 - **Have an AI policy at work.**
     - Decide when it's appropriate and not appropriate to use AI.
     - Put the choice of when and how to use with the people doing the work.
+- **Prefer local, smaller, models** to mitigate the harms of large cloud ones.

 ### Use AI less